Controlling a personal watercraft (PWC), is an exhilarating experience that offers riders a thrilling sense of freedom on the water.

 The video below does a fantastic job showing the reverse bucket in action as it redirects the trust.

-The video below shows me on a Sea-Doo going over the control systems.
+The video below shows me riding a Sea-Doo going over the control systems.

 History Of Watercraft Braking